 Yes, Opera GX is a modified version of the standard Opera browser, which is in turn based on Chromium.

 Yes, Opera GX is safe to use.

-No. We could not find any proof of Opera GX selling user data.
+No. We couldn’t find any proof of Opera selling user data.